CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 The t function is re-exported from i18next and benefits from type-safety automatically.
 Have a look at [i18next docs](https://www.i18next.com/) to learn more.

-> Note: You might get TypeScript warnings on this kind of declarations `t("home:services.0.heading")`.
-They don't stop the translations from running, and are related to an upstream issue with the i18next package.

 <a name="astroContentCollections"></a>

 ### Astro content collections